MobTesthw/Eqnavi/README.md

 # Eqnavi
 # About
 3D interface to present information:
-- equipmwnt structure
+- Equipment structure connections and capacity usage
-- Configuration
+- Configuration and data.